Frequently Asked Questions

 - Department of the Navy (including Navy and Marine Corps).

-Please note: At this time, only certain portions of these participating agencies (e.g. NARA) have implemented FOIAonline.
+Please note: At this time, only certain portions of these participating agencies (e.g. DOC, NARA, DOJ, DOD) have implemented FOIAonline.

 Will the FOIA libraries (reading rooms) of participating agencies still exist once an agency begins participating in FOIAonline?